 Problematic kids?
 Blame it on air pollution!

-Nowadays probably anyone can name a few scary diseases that air pollution is guilty for.
-But who would've thought you can also blame it for the mess your kids made and them being consistently unmanageable?
-Studies have shown a strong link between surrounding environment and youth aggression.
+Nowadays probably anyone can name a few scary diseases that air pollution is guilty of.
+But who would've thought you could also blame it for the mess your kids made and their being consistently unmanageable?
+Studies have shown a strong link between the surrounding environment and youth aggression.
 A recent finding from the University of Southern California points the finger to the polluted air which is suggested to cause a structural change in the brain among teenagers.

 A new study linking higher levels of air pollution to increased teenage delinquency is a reminder of the importance of clean air and the need for more foliage in urban spaces, a Keck School of Medicine of USC researcher said.